Luxury Law Summit – Tuesday 15 May – Ham Yard Hotel, London

 Your opportunity to hear the key learnings from the breakout sessions

-Two views, from an entrepreneur and a more established luxury business, on the opportunities and challenges created by the developing digital and ecommerce landscape
+Two views on the opportunities and challenges created by the developing digital and ecommerce landscape

 Margarita Serrano, Serrano